elan2006/passwordcracker/README.md

 This is a Bcrypt hash cracker that can be used to crack passwords.
 It scans the wordlist concurrently and matches it with the given hash string.
 It uses 4 threads by default but it can use any number of threads you want by changing the `THREAD_COUNT` macro definition in the source file.
 Bcrypt is the most used hashing algorithm used for storing passwords so I decided to implement a bcrypt hash cracker but it can be swapped out with any hashing algorithm with few modifications to the code.

 ## Dependency
-This program uses (libbcrypt)[https://github.com/trusch/libbcrypt] which needs to be installed for this to compile.
+This program uses [libbcrypt](https://github.com/trusch/libbcrypt) which needs to be installed for this to compile.
 You can visit their github repo for installation instructions.

 ## Compilation
-Make sure you have C++ 17.
+Make sure you have C++ 17 and [libbcrypt](https://github.com/trusch/libbcrypt).
 ```
 make
 ```